dkharazi/clv/README.md

   - E.g. referrals
 - An approach is direct when the company considers the customer a known prospect, whereas an approach is indirect when the company considers the customer an unknown prospect
 - An approach is broad when the strategy isn't meant to be targeted on a certain cohort of customers, whereas an approach is selective when the strategy is meant to be targeted on a certain cohort of customers
+- We live in a time when specific information about individual customers is easy to obtain and analyze and is inexpensive to store (as we’ll discuss in chapter 4).
+This means the world is becoming more direct all the time.

 #### Types of Retention Strategies and Tactics